Topological modular forms with level structure: decompositions and duality: Duality

 is representable by a spectrum $I_J$, as follows from Brown representability.
 If $A$ is an abelian group and $A \to J^0 \to J^1$ an injective resolution, we define the spectrum $I_A$ to be the fiber of $I_{J^0}\to I_{J^1}$.
 Given a spectrum $X$, we define its \emph{$A$-Anderson dual} $I_AX$ to be the function spectrum $F(X, I_A)$.
 It satisfies for all $k\in\Z$ the following functorial short exact sequence:

-Note that if $A$ is a subring of $\Q$ and $\pi_{-k-1}X$ is a finitely generated $A$-module, the $\Ext$-group is just the torsion in $\pi_{-k-1}X$.
+Note that if $A$ is a subring of $\Q$ and $\pi_{-k-1}X$ is a finitely generated $A$-module, the $\Ext$-group is isomorphic to the torsion in $\pi_{-k-1}X$.
 Considering for spectra $E$ and $X$ the Anderson dual of $E\sm X$, we obtain more generally a universal coefficient sequence

 This is most useful in the case of \emph{Anderson self-duality}, i.e.\ if $I_AE$ is equivalent to $\Sigma^mE$ for some $m$, as then the middle-term can be replaced by $E^{k+m}X$.
 Such Anderson self-duality is, for example, true for $E = KU$ (with $m=0$) and $E = KO$ (with $m=4$) by \cite{Anderson}.
-Moreover, Stojanoska showed \begin{thm} The Anderson dual $I_{\Z}Tmf$ of $Tmf$ is equivalent to $\Sigma^{21}Tmf$. \end{thm}
+Moreover, Stojanoska showed \begin{thm} The Anderson dual $I_{\Z}\Tmf$ of $\Tmf$ is equivalent to $\Sigma^{21}\Tmf$. \end{thm}

 This was shown in \cite{Sto12} after inverting $2$ and announced in \cite{Sto14} in general.
-The author has learned in a talk by John Greenlees that another proof can be given by showing that $tmf$ is Gorenstein.
+The author has learned in a talk by John Greenlees that another proof can be given by showing that $\tmf$ is Gorenstein.

-Our goal will be to investigate which $Tmf_1(n)$ are Anderson self-dual.
+Our goal will be to investigate which $\Tmf_1(n)$ are Anderson self-dual.
 The crucial ingredient will be to understand the dualizing sheaf on $\MMb_1(n)$, which will be the subject of the next subsection.